Vielfras/israquarium/client/README.md

 - [ ] Add Accessibility

 ### Version 0.5.0 - Polish
+- [ ] Refactor form field to accept styles as props.
 - [ ] Rename all CardServices.ts functions to work with businessCard convention
 - [ ] Add a "Back to XXXX" button for the fish, plants and shops.
 - [ ] Add button at top of card to allow adding it to "My Aquarium"